donaldjnavarro/selenium_python_template/README.md

 **Assertions:** Pytest

+For more details, see the Usage section above.

 ### Linting

-We are currently using the Ruff library for linting
+We are currently using the **Ruff** library for linting

 To check the files for lint, use the command: